OpenDataDayZurich2016/visualization_delays/readme.txt

 09.04.2017  Upload of widgets, README.md

+25.04.2017  Update widgets, code and report to reflect fix of calculation of delay, to exclude elapsed time at stop that occurs if the vehicle arrives early at the stop.

 Files with .np.html can be imported into RStudio for further work

 The raw delay data are available [here](https://data.stadt-zuerich.ch/dataset?sort=score+desc%2C+metadata_modified+desc&tags=vbz)